 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Artwork may be no larger than 26" x 26" x 4" including the frame.
 It must also not weigh more than 15 lbs.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
 Entrants are required to pay for their own framing if selected as the winner and runner-up.

-All artwork must be mailed or dropped off to the Tompkinsville Office by Friday, April 22, 2022.
+All artwork must be mailed or dropped off to the Tompkinsville Office.